Niu-Liu/Niu-Liu.github.io/_pages/talks.md

 {% include base_path %}

+### 2024
+---
+* The Galactic aberration and its implication on the celestial reference frame, **Invited talk**, Rundwon Colloquium on Computational Physics, 18 September 2024, BRIN, Indonesia.

+* Tying the extragalactic and planetary ephemeris reference frames based on pulsar astrometry, Contributed talk, 13th General Meeting of the International VLBI Service for Geodesy and Astrometry (IVS), 8 March 2024, Japan.

 ### 2023
 ---
 * Tie of Celestial Reference Frames in the Age of Microarcsecond Precision, **Invited talk**, SHAO astrophysics colloquium, 13 October, Shanghai,